-Bootstrap 4 has introduced a new card component that replaces many old components in Bootstrap 3, and can be used to build modern style web layouts without re-inventing the well or being a CSS designer with deep CSS knowledge.
+In this Bootstrap tutorial we'll learn about the new Card component introduced in Bootstrap 4 which replaces many old components in Bootstrap 3, and can be used to build modern style web layouts without re-inventing the well or being a CSS designer with deep CSS knowledge.
 Now and thanks to Bootstrap 4 you can, as a developer with small CSS knowledge, build modern and professional card-based layouts.

 Cards are used to create advanced layouts such as Masonry.
 You'll find cards in many big web platforms such as e-commerce websites, analytics dashboards and blogs etc.

 For Bootstrap users, Cards are a replacement for the popular components : panels, thumbnails and wells (all these can now be created with cards)

 Before we start seeing how to create different card types.
 These are a summary of information about Bootstrap 4 Cards

 - Cards are used to present a mix of content in an elegant and compact way

 - Cards are built on top of Flexbox

 - Cards can be easily organized in groups, decks or Masonry columns

 - Cards have a header, footer and 1 or more bodies